 Robert Thomas SILVESTER: Died 7 October 1943 at Portland.
-Robert Silvester was born in Merino in 1862 but as a young man he moved to Portland and trained as a solicitor.
-He worked in the partnership Lynne, Silvester and Fielding before going into practice alone.
+Robert Silvester was born in Merino in 1862 but as a young man, he moved to Portland and trained as a solicitor.
+He worked in the partnership Lynne, Silvester, and Fielding before going into practice alone.
 From 1910-1920, Robert was president of the Portland Racing Club and was also president and captain of the Portland Golf Club.
 Robert was also a member of the Portland Bowling Club and the following link is for an obituary from the club – http://nla.gov.au/nla.news-article64386872

 Catherine McCLURE: Died 29 October 1952 at Camperdown.
 Catherine McLure was born at Mepunga in 1866, the daughter of James and Eliza McLure, early pioneers of the Warrnambool district.
 In 1885, Catherine married Benjamin Jeffers at Warrnambool and they moved to Strathbogie.
-They later returned to the Western District and lived at Timboon, Kellambete and finally, Chocolyn were they resided for forty years.
+They later returned to the Western District and lived at Timboon, Kellambete, and finally, Chocolyn where they resided for forty years.
 Catherine enjoyed making toys with her five grandchildren and ten great-grandchildren and telling stories of days past.